 How can I become a volunteer with Special Olympics Prince Edward Island?

 You must be 14 years of age or older to be a volunteer with Special Olympics.
 Most recurring volunteer roles will require an interview, references, a police reference check and training.
 The first step is to choose what type of Volunteer Role you are interested in.
-The next step is to complete our volunteer application form.
+The next step is to please review our updated Registration Processes and Resources.
 Once completed, someone from our office will contact you about finding a volunteering match based on your interests and availability.

 How does Special Olympics train volunteers?